 Not a Skua, a Roc, but it clearly shows the two small panels marked "B" in Brian Derbyshire's diagram above which pop open when the undercarriage is extended, at right angles to the airflow like two tiny flaps or air-brakes.
 It also illustrates the "flat bottom" of the Roc and you can just make out the gunner's trapdoor exit.

 Look at the photo above of Skua L2867 taken at the Blackburn factory airfield at Brough next to the Humber.
 It is important to understand that the undercarriage legs of the Skua are vertical when the aircraft is on the ground.
-This means that once the aircraft is in the air they look "raked back" slightly.
+This means that once the aircraft is in the air they look raked back.
 This is not the way most WW2 tail-wheel aircraft sit on the ground and catches out many modellers.
-You can also just make out the cable to release the anti-spin parachute running down the fuselage.
-A very fine detail hard to reproduce on any model.

 Another view stressing that the undercarriage of the Skua was upright.